We can’t wait to see what you build! And we’d like to encourage you to build it using these recommended best practices.

-- In the Usage Guides (found in the left-hand navigation bar under each Server-Side SDK) Twilio provides instructions for debugging, exception handling, and returning header information.
-The headers delivered in a Twilio API Response not only return the number of concurrent requests on the account, and the duration of the specific request, but also the Unique Request ID, helpful when escalating an issue to support.
+- In the SDK usage guides (found in the left-hand navigation bar under each SDK) Twilio provides instructions for debugging, exception handling, and returning header information.
+The headers delivered in a Twilio API response not only return the number of concurrent requests on the account, and the duration of the specific request, but also the Unique Request ID, helpful when escalating an issue to support.

 To ensure your account has the most up-to-date features and bug fixes we recommend updating your SDKs at least once a quarter.

-Do you have a favorite best practice you'd like to see added to our list?
-Let us know!
+Do you have a favorite best practice you’d like to see added to our list?
+Please let us know!

 誰しもが一度は考える「コーディングって難しい」。そんな時は、お問い合わせフォームから質問してください。 または、Stack Overflow でTwilioタグのついた情報から欲しいものを探してみましょう。